 Practical requirements for managing your collection As a proven expert in your field you will not need advice about the cultural aspects of your collection.
 There are however a few requirements set out to maintain the quality and integrity of the National Plant Collections scheme: Membership You must renew your membership of Plant Heritage each year.
-Labelling Clear and permanent labelling of the collection, which should be visible to visitors, is a requirement of the scheme.
+Rudbeckia fulgida var. sullivantii 'Goldsturm' Labelling A requirement of the scheme is clear and permanent Engraved plant label labelling of the collection, which should be visible to visitors.
 Identification and correct naming are of paramount importance.
 We recommend a double labelling system, such as sinking an extra label down into the side of a pot as a back up.
+At least one of the labels should include the accession number of the plant.
 We recommend keeping a plan or map of plant locations in garden collections.
 There are links in the appendices to label suppliers.
-We can supply cost price plastic stick-in labels to collection holders-contact us for details.

-Engraved plant label Plant list To have your collection approved you will have had to provide a properly accessioned list of plants, correctly named.
-For more details on writing an accessioned plant list, see the article in the Resources section of the website.
+We can supply cost price plastic stick in labels to collection holders-contact us for details.
+Plant lists and the Persephone database To have your collection approved you will have had to provide a properly accessioned list of plants, correctly named.
 You are also asked to outline what expert contacts you use and how you make sure your plants are identified correctly.
-As of 2016, our preferred method of keeping plant records is on our online database Persephone, unless you are already using another recognised botanical database (eg IrisBG).
+As of 2021, we are now storing all accession data on our online database Persephone and recommend its use for managing your plant records, unless you are already using another recognised botanical database (eg IrisBG).
 For more information on Persephone and how it can help you manage the plant records, images and information about the plants in your collection, see the Persephone page in the Resources section of the website.
 Propagation Most collection holders are required to routinely propagate their plants for maintenance or breeding and importantly, to have back up plants for your collection.
 Depending on the space and type of collection you have, we ask that you keep THREE specimens of each taxa in your collection, unless it is collection of larger shrubs or trees where ONE specimen is required, but with evidence of ongoing propagation.
 If you feel that you would like to pass on the specialist propagation skills you have developed, or record them, you could contact your local group or office staff to discuss this.
 Herbarium specimens We encourage you to contribute to herbaria.
 Herbarium specimens have been in use since the introduction of standardised plant identification.
 The RHS, Kew, Natural History Museum and some universities are in possession of some of the earliest recorded specimens which are still used to this day to identify species.
 The RHS Wisley Herbarium is trying to collect herbaria sheets for all cultivars grown in the UK and are very willing to accept specimens from national collection holders.
 The RHS Colour chart is used and may be available for loan from your group or from central office, to ensure the colours of the specimens are recorded before they fade in the drying process.
-For help and advice on taking 7 herbarium specimens please see the website under Conservation and Cultivation advice.
+For help and advice on taking herbarium specimens please see the website under Conservation and Cultivation advice.
 There are also regular workshops that can help you with the process.
+7